It happens every year:

 What if last year’s income was a one-off and I don’t plan to do IC work ever again?

 The IRS intends that 401k plans are semi-permanent and considers a sole proprietorship to exist from the first year of profitable operation until death.
 So the mere fact that you do not have current earned income from that business does not mean that the sole proprietorship ceases to exist.
 In fact 401(c) explicitly states that you are a self-employed individual if you have had earned income from self-employment in any prior year.
-(I lifted this from a response by @spiritrider on the WCI forums.)
+(I also lifted this from a response by @spiritrider on the WCI forums.)